fbpx

 A support request with a video clearly showing that all of these recommendations have been followed will be prioritized.

 Airspaces information were traditionaly provided to the instrument through an Openair file.
-The AIRSPACE is continuously evolving through updates of the AIP (Aeronautical Information Publication).
-This means that Openair files should be regularly updated based on these updates.
+The AIRSPACE is continuously evolving.
+This means that Openair files should be regularly updated.

 In an Openair file, there are prohibited zones 7 days a week, H24, but there are also a certain number of temporary prohibited zones that are announced by Notam (notification to air man).

-This means that a different Openair file needs to be produced every day according to the current situation.
+This means that a different Openair file needs to be produced every day, or every hour according to the current situation.

 There are different ways to let XCTrack use the right airspace.
 Read more details in Menu/Preferences/Airspaces.